GM Backs Ethanol Start-Up Coskata

 To date, much of the focus in cellulosic biofuels has been on biochemical processes.
 These approaches use enzymes to break down cellulose into sugars, which are then fermented into ethanol.

-In Coskata's process, feedstock is gasified into syngas???a mixture of carbon monoxide and hydrogen???using conventional gasification technology.
-In the next step, the syngas is sent to a bioreactor where microorganisms consume the two gases, excreting ethanol as a waste product.
-In a third step, membranes are used to separate the ethanol from water.
+In Coskata's process, feedstock is gasified into syngas—a mixture of carbon monoxide and hydrogen—using conventional technology.
+In the next step, the syngas is sent to a special bioreactor where microorganisms consume the two gases, excreting ethanol as a waste product.
+In a third step, membranes separate the ethanol from water.

 "We will have our first commercial-scale plant making 50 million to 100 million gal of ethanol running in 2011, and that includes the two years it will take to build the plant," Roe said at the auto show.
 He added that Coskata could account for a "significant portion" of the 21 billion gal of biomass ethanol called for by 2022 under the Energy Independence & Security Act, which President George W. Bush signed last month.